 MORE: Paddling pools to give the kids a quarantine to remember

-Whether they’re born little artists or still getting to grips with a paintbrush, use this time to hone their skills.
+Whether your family members are artistic or still getting to grips with a paintbrush, use this time to hone their skills.
 Invest in some tools (not forgetting a mat to protect the surface) and let them unleash their talents.

 READ: 24 things to do when self-isolating at home

 Whether that’s a language, the basics of cooking or some (outdoor!) ball skills, now’s the perfect time to set them a challenge for the coming weeks.